Sacroiliac Joint

 Unexplained infertility

-It shouldn't have caught me by surprise, it's happened so often, but nevertheless I get a powerful kick in the pants when it does.
-Mrs J phoned yesterday to ask if it's safe to continue with chiropractic, she's eight weeks pregnant; unexplained fertility is a very painful subject; just ask her.
+It shouldn't have caught me by surprise, it's happened so often but nevertheless I get a powerful kick in the pants when it does.
+Mrs J phoned yesterday to ask if it's safe to continue with chiropractic, she is eight weeks pregnant.
+Unexplained fertility is a very painful subject; just ask her.

 What's so surprising about that, you may well ask?
-Well, Mrs J came as a new patient with a host of problems, neck, shoulder, midback, sacroiliac joint pain about four months ago.
-In passing, tearfully she added that they had been trying for years, but she was infertile, despite many tests.
+Well, Mrs J came as a new patient with a host of problems in her neck, shoulder and midback; sacroiliac joint pain about four months ago too.
+In passing, tearfully she added that they had been trying for years but she was infertile, despite many tests.

-Enjoy this free chapter, Bee under the mitre, from my second book, Bats in my Belfry ... was the baby the Bishop's child, or his grandchild...?
+Enjoy this free chapter, Bee under the Mitre from my second book, Bats in my Belfry; was the baby the Bishop's child?

-Before going for very expensive implant therapy, not to mention the chance of having twins, triplets, quads... isn't worth asking your chiropractor to check your sacroiliac joint and spine?
+Before going for very expensive implant therapy, not to mention the chance of having twins, triplets or quads isn't worth asking your chiropractor to check your sacroiliac joint and spine?

 Pelvic Floor

-Because the muscles of the pelvic floor attach to either the sacrum or the iliac bones, a chicken-and-egg situation often exists in which one or more of these bones, and especially the pubic bones become very sensitive, usually associated with a Sacroiliac Joint subluxation.
+Because the muscles of the pelvic floor attach to either the sacrum or the iliac bones, a chicken and egg situation often exists in which one or more and especially the pubes become very sensitive; usually associated with a Sacroiliac Joint subluxation.
 This is particularly true in pregnancy.

 An axial view of the deep pelvic muscles, many of which attach to the ilium or sacrum.